haam-community/haam-community.github.io/README.md

 - Once you've selected all the files to publish, type in a brief description in the `commit message` box
 - Press the `☑` button to publish!
 - Shut the tab to close the workspace

-## Quick Start - Best

-Using GitPod and with real-time rendering of website before pushing

-> 💡 Development and testing without pushing, and all without having to install anything on your laptop

-- Press the gitpod button on the repository (assuming extension installed)
-- Make a change
-- ~~Run `bundle exec jekyll serve`, open link~~ Edit: this will be run in the background now for you on GitPod startup!!
-- Press 'open preview' on prompt (or press Ports: 4000 in bottom right, then split pane icon in sidebar)
-    - If you accidently close the preview or 'simple browser' tab, click ports, copy and the URL displayed, open the command pallette (e.g. `ctrl`/`cmd` + `shift` + `p`), type `simple browser` and then paste in the URL to the URL bar.

 ## Quick start - Hardcore